Connect

 Give

 Thank you for your generosity!
 We are convinced that through giving we put God first, partner with Him in His mission, and invite Him to be Lord of our finances.
-There are three ways to give to Engage Community Church:
+There are two ways to give to Engage Community Church:

-Drop a gift in the black box after today's gathering
+• Drop a gift in the black box after today's gathering

-Click on the button below to give online
+• Click on the button below to give online

 ChurchCenter App